-During the year ended December 31, 2023, the audit committee was comprised of Teresa Conway (Chair), Fred Mifflin and Roger Lace.
-All members are financially literate and are independent, as defined under Section 1.4 and 1.5 of National Instrument 52-110 Audit Committees.
+During the year ended December 31, 2024, the audit committee was comprised of Teresa Conway (Chair), Roger Lace and Nicole Adshead-Bell.
+Fred Mifflin is currently an ex-officio member of the audit committee All members are financially literate and are independent, as defined under Section 1.4 and 1.5 of National Instrument 52-110 Audit Committees.